Why Atrial Fibrillation Matters

-Yes, rarely “spontaneous remission” does happen; it simply goes away.
-However, it is still something you and your healthcare provider will want to monitor for because some people live with AFib and do not feel the symptoms.
-However, the risks are still present.
+Yes.
+While spontaneous remission is rare, it does happen.
+It simply goes away.
+However, it is still something that you and your health care professional will want to monitor, because some people live with AFib and do not feel the symptoms.
+The risks are still present.

-Overall, most of the risks, symptoms and consequences of AFib are related to how fast the heart is beating and how often rhythm disturbances occur.
+Overall, most risks, symptoms and consequences of AFib are related to how fast the heart is beating and how often rhythm disturbances occur.

-But for all the reasons listed above, it is important to work with your healthcare provider to determine your treatment needs, and to understand your treatment options.
-It is also important to maintain a heart-healthy lifestyle and reduce your overall risks as much as possible.
+It’s important to work with your health care professional to determine your treatment needs and understand your treatment options.
+It's also important to maintain a heart-healthy lifestyle to reduce your overall risks as much as possible.